 - Separate Totals by category: Lodging, airfare, car rental, taxis/limos/uber, tips, valet, etc.

-- Diary should contain who was entertained, the business relationship, the business discussed and the amount including tip.
+- Diary should contain names, the business relationship, the business discussed and the amount including tip.

 - Unreimbursed travel meals belong here

 - Expenditures of $75 or more require a receipt

 - Basic service for your primary line is NOT deductible.
 If your only phone is your cell – NO DEDUCTION FOR YOU

 - Interest, Taxes, Rent, Utilities, Insurance, Repairs, Cleaning, etc.